theovosse/llgen/README.md

 # IDE support

 There's also extensive support for editing in VSCode, but you'll have to build and install the language server yourself.
 It's in the folder llgen-language-server.

+# About the code

+LLGen is written entirely in C, because that was the only compiler I had when I started it.
+Although rewriting in C++ could make some parts more readable, I decided it's not worth it, as there was nothing to be gained from using inheritance, until I added support for multiple languages.
+Using templates will make some of the code a bit easier, but it's never been worth a complete rewrite.

+So:
+- rules and are represented as a tree of nodes
+- symbol sets are AVL trees (sorting/comparison is passed along as a function)

+The regexp code is even older, and uses the classic regexps -> NFA -> DFA algorithm.
+It even has an option to generate 68k machine code from the DFA.